raccodes09/ci-pp2-project/README.md

 ## Acknowledgements

-The Slack commnity for asking questions that I didn't know I needed to ask and providing valuable help throughout.
+The Slack community for asking questions that I didn't know I needed to ask and providing valuable help throughout.

 Tutors and Student support from Code Institute - very helpful and understanding throughout the course.